 That additional functionality allows you to:

 Fees for an enterprise account subscription are determined by the number of documents and volume of transactions your business runs through the network.
-Your SAP AE can guide you through this process.
+Your SAP AE or an experienced SAP Ariba consulting partner can guide you through this process.